-As a publicly funded organisation, we are bound by UK procurement legislation which states how we spend money to ensure it is done on a fair, open and transparent basis.
-The thresholds below are the minimum values of procurements that trigger the application of the Utilities Contracts Regulations 2016:
+As a publicly funded organisation, we are bound by UK procurement legislation, specifically the Procurement Act 2023.
+This states how we spend money to ensure it is done on a fair, open and transparent basis.
+The thresholds below are the minimum values of procurements that trigger the application of the new Procurement Act 2023:

-£426,955 For supply and service contracts

-and design contests
+For supply and service contracts and design contests